helenaonsum/cse15l-lab-reports/labReport1.md

   * `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`
   * `ls /home/linux/ieng6/cs15lsp23/cs15lsp23abc`

-    *the part after `ls` is the course-specific directory.
+    *The part after `ls` is the course-specific directory.
 Replace 'abc' with the username of someone else in the course*

 You should expect to see similar output from using the command `ls -lat` as below: